Ashikpoojary/Python/Calendar using Tkinter/README.md

 To run this project

+1) You should have python installed
-you have you install Python from their official website : python.org Also you have to import ttkbootstrap : In Command Prompt : python -m pip install ttkbootstrap , and press Enter
+2) Also you have to import ttkbootstrap : In Command Prompt : python -m pip install ttkbootstrap , and press Enter